The Ultimate Guide To Healing With Reiki Symbols

 This symbol is used to activate the third eye, to make a pathway to God, and to raise consciousness.

 Om is thought to represent universal oneness, the source of all creation.
+Even though it is extremely powerful it can be used without attunement.

 It is helpful in purification, protection, and stabilizing auras.